AndrewHyland757/Oishi_Restaurant/README.md

 ## Bugs and Fixes

  - I noticed that upon submitting the reservation form the form would clear the fields but if the user refreshed the page the booking would be made again.
-This was resolved by adding a redirect ate the end of the reservation function.
+This was resolved by adding a redirect at the end of the reservation function.

- - Once a booking was made the page, due to the redirect, would refresh and because the reservation form is not at the top of the page, the user would would miss the subsequent message. this was resolved by using  a script from htmx.org to prevent this.
+ - Once a booking was made, the page now would refresh, and because the reservation form is not at the top of the page, the user would miss the subsequent message.
+This was resolved by using a script from htmx.org to prevent the refresh.
 This can be found in the head section of base.html.

----
 ## Deployment